Why You’ll Want Compression Socks for Flying, and Where to Buy Them

 These innovative socks combine compression fabric with kinesiology taping that helps reduce leg pain and increase blood flow.
 They have a compression level of 20-30 mmHg, plus a shock absorption effect that helps reduce swelling, making them great for long flights.

-If you are looking for a high-quality pair of compression socks, over 1,100 Amazon shoppers suggest checking out this sleek pair.
+If you are looking for a high-quality pair of compression socks, hundreds of Amazon shoppers suggest checking out this sleek pair.
 The seamless socks are made from a moisture-wicking fabric that helps keep your feet dry as well as a top cuff that prevents them from slipping down.

 The durability of this style is what makes them stand out from the crowd — that and the variety of bright colors they offer.
 Made in Italy with an ultra-durable blend of fibers, these socks are meant to last.